ivaleraM/GLFM/README.md

     hidden = GLFM_infer(data, hidden, params);

 where hidden is a structure of latent variables:

-    Z: N*K binary matrix of feature assignments (initialization for the IBP) and params is a structure containing all simulation parameters and model hyperparameters (see documentation for further details).
+    Z: NxK binary matrix of feature assignments (initialization for the IBP)

+and params is a structure containing all simulation parameters and model
+    hyperparameters (see documentation for further details).